haoqili/MozSecWorld/README.md

 =========
 MozSecWorld is a web security reference site.
 It can teach you simple ways that you can make your own websites more secure.
 You'll learn through diagrams, explanations, and best of all, *live demos*! :)
-If you are a web developer, you'll find the open-source code for each demo helpful too.
+If you are a web developer, you might find the open-source code for each demo helpful too.

 More specifically, MozSecWorld is a running Django web application demonstrating major security paradigms used within Mozilla web applications and security capabilities of modern browsers.
 Our goal is to help make the web more secure for all.

 The MozSecWorld Beta is running at [https://mozsecworld.org][30], the server has some problems that is making clicks very slow.
 Email `mozsecworld at gmail dot com` to receive an update email as soon as the website is functional.

 Feel free to email us anything else related to this project.
 We'd love to hear from you!